manujakau/terraform-aws-cicd/README.md

 Initial deploy should done from local computer.

 Remove comment sections in main.tf.
+In s3 backend Variables not allowed. then do : terraform init